All routine referrals that need to be made using a GOS18 are via the GP in Dudley.

 If you are considering referring to request dry eye drops please see this page

-Effective from now there are new Dudley Referral Guidelines for Optoms.
-These include a guide as to which conditions require what urgency as well as where and how to refer patients suspected of having them.
+Please read the Dudley referral guidelines for optoms.
+It includes a guide as to which conditions require what urgency as well as where and how to refer patients suspected of having them.